-Weather Lord: Following the Princess is a time management style game developed by Alawar Stargaze.
+Weather Lord: Following the Princess is a time management game developed by Alawar Stargaze.
 In it, you take the role of an adventuring ruler on his quest to save a princess and possibly earn her hand in marriage.

 Our hero is the perfect answer to the neighboring land’s problems, not only because he is a capable leader, but also because he has access to a strange power that allows him to control the weather (hence the name, Weather Lord).
 This allows him to tackle the common problems of the genre with his own, unique twist, and sees him prepared for the challenges ahead.